pepopo978/Cursive/README.md

 - `ignorespellid=<number>` : "Ignore targets with the specified spell id already on them.
 Useful for ignoring targets that already have a shared debuff.",
 - `ignorespelltexture=<number>` : "Ignore targets with the specified spell texture already on them.
 Useful for ignoring targets that already have a shared debuff.",

-EXAMPLE: `/cursive multicurse corruption|HIGHEST_HP|warnings,resistsound,expiringsound,minhp=10000,refreshtime=2`
+EXAMPLE: `/cursive multicurse Corruption|HIGHEST_HP|warnings,resistsound,expiringsound,minhp=10000,refreshtime=2`
-EXAMPLE: `/cursive multicurse curse of recklessness|RAID_MARK|name=Touched Warrior,ignorespelltexture=Spell_Shadow_UnholyStrength,resistsound,expiringsound`
+EXAMPLE: `/cursive multicurse Curse of Recklessness|RAID_MARK|name=Touched Warrior,ignorespelltexture=Spell_Shadow_UnholyStrength,resistsound,expiringsound`

 ## Important info